vendidero/shiptastic-for-woocommerce/readme.txt

 = UPS® integration =

 Shiptastic comes with a ready-made [integration for UPS](https://wordpress.org/plugins/shiptastic-integration-for-ups).
 Navigate to WooCommerce > Settings > Shiptastic > Shipping Service Providers and install UPS to create labels for Shipments & Returns right from your dashboard and provide your customers with an easy way to select UPS Access Point™ delivery from within your checkout.

+= DHL & Deutsche Post integration =

+Business customers from Germany benefit from our [integration for DHL & Deutsche Post](https://wordpress.org/plugins/shiptastic-integration-for-dhl).
+Navigate to WooCommerce > Settings > Shiptastic > Shipping Service Providers and install DHL to create labels for Shipments & Returns right from your dashboard and provide your customers with an easy way to select Packstation/Postfiliale/Paketshop delivery from within your checkout.

 == Installation ==